christopherkochaneck/todo-list/README.md

 # todo-list

-A small React Project to get used to the Framework.
+A small React Project including Frontend and Backend to get used to the Framework and Typescript.